About Us

 Her areas of clinical expertise include dealing with extreme problem behaviour, using treatment packages such as Skills Based Treatment (SBT), language skill acquisition programs, teaching life skills, issues of puberty, and community access.
 She also mentors others and loves sharing her knowledge and brainstorming new ideas with all members of the team.

-Our amazing team of behaviour therapists are Stride’s greatest asset.
-They are responsible for the direct work and one to one delivery of the intervention plans with all of the children and youth in our centre.
-In addition, the behaviour therapists are responsible for creating engaging programming materials to support the plans, as well as collecting data during their session in order to assess learning in the moment.
-Our behaviour therapists communicate regularly with parents and caregivers in order to ensure that everyone is up to date on how the child is progressing in our program.
+Our amazing team of supervised behavioural clinicians are Stride’s greatest asset.
+They are responsible for the direct work and one to one delivery of the intervention plans with all of the children and youth in our centre under the supervision of our Clinical Supervisors.
+In addition, the supervised behavioural clinicians are responsible for creating engaging programming materials to support the plans, as well as collecting data during their session in order to assess learning in the moment.
+Our supervised behavioural clinicians communicate regularly with parents and caregivers in order to ensure that everyone is up to date on how the child is progressing in our program.
 Each team member has received formal training in applied behaviour analysis at the post secondary level as well as all team members participate in regular professional development in order to stay up to date with the most current and effective strategies in ABA.